PlasmaControl/qp_test/README.md

 Minimal extraction of the box-constraint qp solver in the PCS from VEP, which relies on nstx_math.

+Before anything, be sure to

+`module load gcc7/default`

 Compile with

 `gcc -D VEPN=2 -o main.exe main.c qp_solver.c nstx_math.c`